cddj/cs3050/README.md

 The program takes a single text file as a commmand line argument, which contains the world.
 The program will output the map of the world to the console after every step a robot takes.
 The path of the first robot will be denoted by A's and the path of the second robot will be denoted by B's.

+To run simply type `make` and run the command `./robotpath input.txt`

 ### Error Messages

 Any error encountered by the program will be outputted to the console with an accompanying error message.
 The program utilizes errno.h from the C standard library for some of these encountered errors.
 Others are handled by libhowderek.